 Commit to regular, scheduled outings

-Sometimes accountability is the best way to make sure you meet your goals, including maintaining a social life.
+Sometimes accountability is the best way to meet your goals, including maintaining a social life.
 Meet with friends to try one new restaurant every month.
 I had siblings-only monthly get-togethers where each person was tasked with choosing the event (comedy clubs, bowling, Brazilian barbecue).

 Socialize at kids’ birthday parties